Consistency of the dynamical high-scale type-I seesaw mechanism: Higgs vacuum stability and neutrino mass

-For definiteness and simplicity here we focus on the simplest type-I seesaw mechanism in which only one right-handed neutrino, $n=1$, is added to the \sm particle content, the scenario called (3,1) in~\cite{Schechter:1980gr}.
-Since at least two light neutrino masses are required to explain the current neutrino oscillation data, the minimal (3,1) seesaw scheme is not phenomenologically viable by itself.
-However, it gives us a good starting point since it provides a clear picture of the impact of seesaw extensions on the Higgs vacuum stability in the simplest possible setting.
-Moreover, it provides an adequate template for the formulation of a fully realistic scotogenic dark matter completion~\cite{Rojas:2018wym}, to be discussed in latter sections.
+For the reasons mentioned in Sec.~\ref{sec:seesaw} here we focus on the simplest missing partner type-I seesaw mechanism containing a single right-handed neutrino.
+It provides a clear picture of the impact of seesaw extensions on the Higgs vacuum stability in the simplest possible setting.

+As we discussed earlier, below the $\mu=M_{R}$ scale, the theory is an effective \sm supplemented by the dimension-five Weinberg operator.
+However, above the $\mu=M_{R}$ scale the theory is UV-complete, so that all the new couplings in the model like the neutrino Yukawa coupling $Y_{\nu}$ will take part in the system of renormalization group equations and will affect the running of the \sm couplings, specially that of $\lambda$.